Blog

 2. Feedback loop: Errors or problems that occurred during the study should be analyzed and integrated into future training and processes.

-Figure: Interaction sponsor - examiner
+Image: Interaction between sponsor and examiner

 4. Conclusion